-- Go a few yards downhill, turn left following Cotswold Way sign then right to go down some steps with a metal handrail - Go through wooden gate and straight across road - Head down and slightly left into the woods (Maitlands Wood) still following Cotswold Way - After a little way, you emerge from the woods at some houses, with a view over the Severn valley - Turn left to go slightly uphill along a wide crushed Cotswold stone track along the edge of the woods - Just after a new-ish house on your right (with parking on your left) you finally leave the Cotswold Way at a footpath which forks left and uphill through the trees at a small National Trust sign marked NO CYCLING OR RIDING; this is actually referring to the Cotswold Way which continues straight ahead but you fork left here to walk uphill (steep in parts!); keep to left hand path as you go up - Go straight across a cross-track as you near the road at the top
+Go a few yards downhill, turn left following Cotswold Way sign then right to go down some steps with a metal handrail

+- > Go through wooden gate and straight across road - > Head down and slightly left into the woods (Maitland Wood) still following Cotswold Way - > After a little way, you emerge from the woods at some houses, with a view over the Severn valley - > Turn left to go slightly uphill along a wide crushed Cotswold stone track along the edge of the woods

+Just after a new-ish house on your right (with parking on your left), after about 50 yards, you finally leave the Cotswold Way at a footpath which forks left and uphill through the trees at a small wooden post with yellow footpath sign.
+(If you get to a conical-shaped roofed house you've missed it!)
+Keep to left hand path as you go up

+At a cross-track as you near the road at the top turn right then immediately left up along a footpath

-- Go straight across the road (right then left) to go through a gap in a Cotswold stone wall and over a stile This is a good stile for sitting down to take a rest and look at the view.
+Go straight across the road (right then left) to go through a gap in a Cotswold stone wall and over a stile

+This is a good stile for sitting down to take a rest and look at the view.
 Stoneridge Farm is to your right, Pitchcombe Woods are ahead of you, Whiteshill valley through the gap inbetween, Painswick is sharp left almost along the line of the road.
-After resting, start the long trek back down into the valley ... - Continue straight ahead to cross to woods on the left side of the field, walk along edge of field and climb over stone stile just after the 4th telegraph pole - Head right and down into another field - Walk across the right (top) edge of the field to the other side - There are two stiles close together at the far corner of the field, take the left hand stile between two stones (not the right hand stile that leads up to Stoneridge Farm) - A bridleway (unmarked) goes sharp left on the near side of the wood, but you should follow the footpath ahead which goes down the far side of the woods which widen as they go down; follow right edge of woods downhill, right beside a mossy Cotswold stone wall - A short way after the mossy Cotswold stone wall has ended, the path veers slightly left away from the right edge of the woods to follow a line of telegraph poles - Climb over a stile and turn left on tarmac lane (this is Upper Kitesnest Lane in Whiteshill)
+After resting, start the long trek back down into the valley ...

+Continue straight ahead to cross to woods on the left side of the field, walk along edge of field and climb over stone stile (DD) just after the fourth telegraph pole

+Head right and down into another field

+Walk across the right (top) edge of the field to the other side

+There are two stiles close together at the far corner of the field, take the left hand stile between two stones (not the right hand stile that leads up to Stoneridge Farm)

+A bridleway (unmarked) goes sharp left on the near side of the wood, but you should follow the footpath ahead which goes down the far side of the woods which widen as they go down; follow right edge of woods downhill, right beside a mossy Cotswold stone wall

+A short way after the mossy Cotswold stone wall has ended, the path veers slightly left away from the right edge of the woods to follow a line of telegraph poles

+Climb over a stile and turn left on tarmac lane (this is Upper Kitesnest Lane in Whiteshill)